ncor/atomic-di/README.md

 }
 ```

-If one of the passed resolvers returns `Promise`, the function will return a `Promise` of a map of awaited resolutions.
+If one of passed resolvers returns `Promise`, the function will return a `Promise` of a map of awaited resolutions.
 ```ts
 const getA = scoped(() => createA())
 const getB = scoped(async () => createB())